home-assistant/home-assistant.io/source/_posts/2023-07-20-year-of-the-voice-chapter-3.markdown

 ## Until Next Time

 That does it for Chapter 3!
 A big thanks to [Joris Pelgröm] for his work on the Android app, and to the many Assist contributors.
-And as always, thank you to Nabu Casa and all of the Home Assistant Cloud subscribers for making this possible ([help support](https://www.nabucasa.com)).
+And as always, thank you to [Nabu Casa](https://www.nabucasa.com) and all of the Home Assistant Cloud subscribers for making this possible.

+If you want to help fund our work on voice and further development of Home Assistant, ESPHome, Z-Wave JS and other related projects?
+Subscribe to [Home Assistant Cloud](https://www.nabucasa.com).

 ### Where is Wake Word?